DarthSid95/DarthSid95V2.github.io/_pages/about.md

 Throughout my Ph.D.
 I've been graciously funded by the Microsoft Research Ph.D.
 Fellowship in 2018, the RBCCPS Ph.D.
 Fellowship in 2020-2021, and 2021-2022, and the Qualcomm Innovation Fellowship in 2019, 2021, 2022 and 2023!

-Looking to collaborate or know more about my research?
+Looking to collaborate or know more about my research? <br>
 Reach out to me at [FirstLetterOfFirstName][LastName] (at) microsoft (dot) com